EternalDoritos/cinema-booking-system/README.md

 # Cinema Booking System

+## Site is now live
+- Frontend is now hosted on vercel at https://cinema-booking-system-eternal-doritos.vercel.app/
+- Backend is containerise with docker and hosted on aws with elastic beanstalk
 ## Description

 The task given to our group is the development of a comprehensive cinema ticket booking system (System).